aws-samples/aws-cloudformation-template-scanning-with-cloud-conformity/README.md

 #### Triggering the CodePipeline

-This stack will create a CodeCommit repository, and the CodePipeline will trigger on a commit to that repository.
+This stack will create aa AWS CodeCommit repository, and the CodePipeline will trigger on a commit to that repository.
 The repository is currently empty, so we need to add a file.
 The following command will add a CloudFormation template which defines an open S3 bucket. **NOTE** this stack and the S3 bucket within it will **not** get created in your account.
 It will only be picked up by CodePipeline and passed to the "Validate" CodeBuild stage, simulating your teams' CI/CD pipelines.

 ```
 aws codecommit put-file --repository-name MyDemoRepo --branch-name main --file-content fileb://tests/payloads/openS3bucket.yaml --file-path build/openS3bucket.yaml --name "J Doe" --email "jdoe@example.com" --commit-message "commit to trigger pipeline"